-I am an Assistant Professor in the Department of Economics at the University of Essex.
+I am an Assistant Professor in the Department of Economics at the University of Essex., and am currently spending the Fall 2017 semester as a Visiting Associate Research Scholar at Columbia Business School.

 I recently completed my doctorate at Merton College, University of Oxford.